Onconase a Cure for Human Papillomavirus (HPV)?

 How Is HPV Spread?

 HPV is spread through direct sexual contact or, more rarely, skin-to-skin contact during sexual acts.
 Genital warts, the most obvious sign of HPV infection, are highly contagious.
 About two-thirds of people who have sexual contact with a partner with genital warts will develop warts, usually within three months of contact.

 The most easily recognized sign of genital HPV infection is genital warts.
 Genital warts are typically flesh-colored growths that can be raised, flat, or cauliflower-shaped.
 They can be small or large, and appear alone or in clusters.
 In males, they can appear on the surface of the penis, scrotum, thigh, groin, or in and around the anus.
 In females, warts can grow inside a woman's vagina, or on the cervix, making them hard to see.
 Most people who have a genital HPV infection do not know they are infected because many types of the virus remain latent and cause no symptoms.
 Noticeable symptoms are warts over the genital areas of men and women, including the inner thighs and occasionally the inside of the mouth and throat.

 The Different Types of HPV Warts

-Genital warts are usually found on the genitals, in the pubic area, and in the area between the thighs, but they can also appear inside the vagina and anal canal.
+- Genital warts are typically found on the genitals, in the pubic area, and in the area between the thighs, but they can also appear inside the vagina and anal canal.